dougeby/IntuneDocs/intune/apps-add-android-for-work.md

 ### Microsoft Intune app

-After you assign an app to a Android fully managed device, the end user must use the **Microsoft Intune** app to install available apps.
+After you assign an app to a Android fully managed device, the end user must use the **Microsoft Intune** app to install the available app.
 Using the **Microsoft Intune** app on a Android device only applies to the fully managed scenario.
 In all other Android management scenarios, the **Company Portal** continues to be the end user app used to manage apps assigned by Intune.

 The **Microsoft Intune** app will be automatically deployed to all fully managed devices on enrollment.
 In addition, the **Microsoft Intune** app will allow the user to manage compliance for this device.